Scout064/Waves-SGS-recovery-tool/README.md

 ## Disclaimer

 Right now, the included `sgs.iso` is a nonbootable dummy image.
 Due to obvious legal reasons, you'll have to source the image on your own.
-Or, if you own a original Waves SoundGrid Server (with functioning internal USB Stick), generate the boot Image on your own.
+Or, if you own an original Waves SoundGrid Server (with functioning internal USB Stick), generate the boot Image on your own.
-Again, for legal reasons, I canot provide guidance on how to do that.
+Again, for legal reasons, I can't provide guidance on how to do that.